CEGU

 BA Thesis

 The BA thesis gives students a valuable opportunity to conduct extended research, writing, and analysis on a topic of particular significance to them.
 Frequently, undergraduates who write and reason well are nevertheless unaccustomed to directing their own academic inquiry from within by formulating and conducting a research project from start to finish.
 The Program therefore offers significant guidance and support from faculty and preceptors in these independent projects.
-For this purpose, students choose expert advisors from across the University, receive mentorship from Program faculty, and participate in a two-quarter BA Colloquium course sequence in their 4th year.
+For this purpose, students work alongside expert advisors from across the University, receive mentorship from Program faculty, and participate in a two-quarter BA Colloquium course sequence in their 4th year.

 Thesis Application and Timeline